brian-carroll/elm_c_wasm/NOTES.md

   - Utils_apply
     - write to current live section end=alloc_next
-    - create a new live section with start=alloc_next, end=NULL, and save a reference to this (will pop to it later)
+    - create a new live section with start=alloc_next, end=heap->end, and save a reference to this (will pop to it later)
     - evaluate the call
     - either
       - exit normally